actuarial-data-science/CourseDeepLearningWithActuarialApplications/README.md

 # Deep Learning with Actuarial Applications in R
-Material for the 2-day block course "Deep Learning with Actuarial Applications in R" of the [Swiss Association of Actuaries](www.actuaries.ch).
+Course material of the block course "Deep Learning with Actuarial Applications in R" of the [Swiss Association of Actuaries](www.actuaries.ch), held in 2020 and 2021 in Zurich.
+The course material consists of:

-### Prerequisites:
-- Good knowledge of insurance risk modelling
-- Experience in basic R programming, i.e. familiar with tidyverse, ggplot2 and base package (Hint: you should already know how to fit a glm in R)
-- Participants need to bring their own laptop.
-It is an advantage to have R/RStudio installed lo-cally, but not required to do the exercises.
+- Slides for the theoretical part
+- Complete code of the exercises in .R,.html,.rmd

 ### Topics:
 - Topic 1: Recap: Generalized Linear Models